-The high-level crosstalk defect simulation environment for the CMUDSP chip is shown in Fig. 9.
-Behavioral level interconnect DSM error models [1] are inserted corresponding to the interconnects under test so that we can inject crosstalk defects in the interconnects and simulate the behavior of defect effects (like glitches and delays) at the high-level.
+The high-level crosstalk defect simulation environment for the CMUDSP chip is shown in Figure 8.
+Behavioral level interconnect DSM error models [1] are inserted corresponding to the interconnects under test so that we can inject crosstalk defects in interconnects and simulate the behavior of defect effects (like glitches and delays) at the high-level.
 Coded in HDL, the error model takes as input a parameter file containing the values of the coupling capacitances among the interconnects.
-Given an input transition on the driver end of the bus, the error model determines whether a crosstalk error occurs at the receiver end, based on error criteria described in [5].
-The criterion for a glitch or delay error depends on the technology and the characteristics of the receiving logic like setup time, hold time, noise threshold voltage etc [5].
-A crosstalk defect can be injected by perturbing the values and the distribution of the cross-coupling capacitances in the parameter file beyond a threshold value to reflect process variation beyond design margins.
+Given an input transition on the driver end of the bus, the error model determines whether a crosstalk error occurs at the receiver end.
+A crosstalk defect can be injected by perturbing the values and distribution of cross-coupling parameters beyond a threshold value [5] to reflect process variation beyond design margins.